danizen/confsecrets/README.md

    - `BaseSecret` has a vault, which is either provided via initializations or is the `DefaultVault`
    - `Secret` acts like a string.

-- Create a `confsecrets/django.py` that implements the settings, and creates the `DefaultVault`
+- Create a Django app in `confsecrets/django/` that implements the settings, and creates the `DefaultVault`

 - Create the management commands.